Cong playing petty politics over COVID-19, misleading people: Amit Shah

-Union Home Minister Amit Shah on Thursday slammed the Congress, saying it is playing "petty politics" over the novel coronavirus outbreak and asked it to think about national interest, instead of misleading the people.
+Slamming the Congress for criticising the ongoing lockdown, Union Home Minister Amit Shah on Thursday said the opposition party is weakening the country's fight against the coronavirus by doing "petty politics" and asked when will it give priority to national interest over its own.
 Shah's comments came hours after Congress president Sonia Gandhi criticised the government for the "unplanned" implementation of the countrywide lockdown, which, she said, caused "chaos and pain" to millions.
-"Under PM @narendramodi's leadership, India's efforts to fight Coronavirus are being lauded domestically and globally.
+"Under PM @narendramodi's leadership, India's efforts to fight coronavirus are being lauded domestically and globally.
 130-crore Indians are united to defeat COVID-19," the minister said in a tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)